baileylockheart/lockheartlove/README.md

 .・。.・゜✭・.・✫・゜・。.

 ## Updates and Changes:
-12-22-2024: Changed blog from text files to HTML!
+12-22-2024: Changed blog from text files to HTML and added lots of graphics!

 12-20-2024: Moved webmastery tools to this site and gave it a big update!